Helllllo! I'm planning a trip to South America in May 2014 for 4 months and might work at a hostel along the way. Any suggestions or advice?

 If you chose not to take my advice on Iquitos.
 Then another way to see the amazon, is to go to Rurrenabaque in Bolivia and do a Pampas Tour.
 Really good fun and cheaper than a similar tour in Peru or Brazil.
 It's 3 days 2 nights staying in a lodge and cruising about in a little boat with a local guide in the middle of the Bolivian amazon basin.
 It includes swimming with dolphins, fishing piranha, searching for anaconda during the day and alligators by night.
 Epic.

 Argentina.
 Buenos Aires in particular is amazing.
 You could probably spend at least 2 weeks here and do see everything.
 Patagonia is beautiful but so vast.
 Maybe consider a few flights in this neck of the woods, coz your going to be running out of time and probably a bit over the buses by this point.
 I'd give cordoba a miss and do Mendoza instead.
 Beautiful wine country.
 Iguana simply breath taking.
-Argentinian side is better. over 5 years ago
+Argentinian side is better. about 6 years ago

 Chile is nice.
 But I think is a bit overpriced you can do anything there in a neighbouring country for cheaper.